amd/aocl-crypto/docs/internal/design.md

 ## Design Consideration

-AOCL Crypto is expected to cater new customers as well as current ones.
-Current customers may already be using other solutions like IPP-CP or OpenSSL-crypto or BoringSSL-crypto or MbedTLS etc, and may not want to recompile their entire software stack with AOCL Crypto.
+AOCL Crypto is expected to cater new customers as well as existing.
+Current customers may already be using other solutions like IPP-CP, OpenSSL-crypto, BoringSSL-crypto, MbedTLS etc, and may not want to recompile their entire software stack with AOCL Crypto.
 A solution must be provided to experiment with AOCL Crypto and to enable existing software stacks to easily migrate.